Paris FC: Stadiums

 In February 2025, Paris FC reached a landmark agreement with Stade Français to move into the Stade Jean-Bouin starting in the 2025–26 season.
-Located in the 16th arrondissement across the street from the Parc des Princes, Jean-Bouin offers a more enclosed and football-friendly environment.
+Located in the 16th arrondissement across the street from the Parc des Princes, Jean-Bouin offered a more enclosed and football-friendly environment.
 The move was strongly supported by Red Bull's Head of Global Soccer Jürgen Klopp, who pushed for the change due to Charléty’s poor matchday experience.
 Klopp believed the distant seating and track at Charléty diminished both fan engagement and player performance.
-The move aligned with Red Bull's football vision to build an intense and supportive home atmosphere and elevate Paris FC’s competitive stature in French football.
+The move aligned with Red Bull's football vision to build an intense and supportive home atmosphere and elevate Paris FC's competitive stature in French football.